 Appearing for court by video

-The majority of hearings being held during this time of social distancing are occurring with the use of "simultaneous electronic transmission" (telephone and video.)
+The majority of hearings being held during this time of social distancing are occurring with the use of "simultaneous electronic transmission" (video.)
 Appearance information can be found on the hearing notice.
 Here are Guidelines for Video Court Appearances in Clatsop County Circuit Court.

 Exhibits for hearings by video